Cairo, Cairo Governorate, Egypt

 "It is never too late to be what you might have been." ~George Eliot

 SPREADING THE RIGHT WORD(S)...
 TO THE RIGHT PERSONS

-Argentina, Austria, Belarus, Belgium, Brazil, Canada, Chile, China, Cuba, Czech Republic, Denmark, Estonia, France, Germany, Greece, Guadeloupe, Guatemala, Hungary, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Mauritania, Mexico, Moldova, Republic of, Monaco, Morocco, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, San Marino, Slovakia, Spain, Sweden, Switzerland, Taiwan, Tunisia, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City State, Western Sahara
+Argentina, Austria, Belarus, Belgium, Brazil, Canada, Chile, China, Cuba, Czech Republic, Denmark, Estonia, France, Germany, Greece, Guadeloupe, Guatemala, Hungary, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Mauritania, Mexico, Moldova, Monaco, Morocco, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, San Marino, Slovakia, Spain, Sweden, Switzerland, Taiwan, Tunisia, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City State, Western Sahara

 Argentina, Austria, Brazil, China, France, Germany, Italy, Japan, Mexico, Morocco, Portugal, Russian Federation, Spain, Taiwan, Ukraine, United States

 Join Couchsurfing to see Ðã♥ìɖ ☯'s full profile.
 It's free!View Full Profile